Key takeaways:

 Members: Your genotype for rs9282861 is — or for i6018900 is —.

-Lifehacks for getting rid of BPA:
+Lifehacks for getting rid of bisphenols:

 Stopping exposure to BPA:

-Common sources of BPA, and BPS exposure, include:
+Common sources of BPA and BPS exposure, include:

 - teabags that contain plastic[ref]